Sósíalistaflokkurinn

 February 10, 2026

-Top 10 seats in Reykjavík
+Top 10 Candidates in Reykjavík

 Good day,

-Jón Ferdínand Estherarson - Political historian 34 years old
+Jón Ferdínand Estherarson - Political historian, 34 years old

-Birna Gunnlaugsdóttir - Teacher 64 years old
+Birna Gunnlaugsdóttir - Teacher, 64 years old

-Rósa Guðný Arnardóttir - Student 32 years old
+Rósa Guðný Arnardóttir - Student, 32 years old

-Halldór Ísak Ólafsson - Filmmaker 26 years old
+Halldór Ísak Ólafsson - Filmmaker, 26 years old

-Jökull Sólberg Auðunsson - Programmer 40 years old
+Jökull Sólberg Auðunsson - Programmer, 40 years old

-Júnía Líf Maríuerla Sigurjónsdóttir - Psychology student 33 years old
+Júnía Líf Maríuerla Sigurjónsdóttir - Psychology student, 33 years old

 It is clear that we have many tasks ahead, and we intend to reverse the course that has been taken here in recent years.
 We aim to solve the cost of living crisis, build a strong Reykjavík, and create a city that works for everyone.